- 28 Sep 2022

 You can also add aggregate functions to your formula without opening the formula editor.

-Click on the Value icon to open a list of aggregate functions, and select the function to apply to your formula.
+- Click the value icon to open a list of aggregate functions, and select the function to apply to your formula.

-Note: Starred (favorite) formulas will be shared with other users.
+Starred (favorite) formulas are shared with other users.